mancio/Supermoney/README.md

 ## Data Model and Backing implementation

-The software is a stand-alone java in-app memory with no database.
+The software is a stand-alone java in-memory app with no database.
 The accounts get lost if the app shutdown or crash, but all the internal operations in the app are very fast.